Wilder calls out Joshua again for big heavyweight fight

 It could happen sometime next year, Wilder said, if Joshua’s handlers aren’t too protective of the British fighter.

-”I think they’re hesitant for a reason,” Wilder said in a phone call with The Associated Press. ”They’ve got a great thing going.
+”I think they’re hesitant for a reason,” Wilder said by phone to The Associated Press. ”They’ve got a great thing going.
 He can fight literally a guy who doesn’t even have a name and can make millions and millions of dollars off him.
 Why would they risk taking a chance with the most dangerous heavyweight in the division?”

 There’s also the feeling that both fighters should fight once more – perhaps on the same night – to build up more anticipation for the bout.